5 ways to save money on your RV road trip

 Ellie Quinlan and Brad Hartland, who have been traveling and living out of their yellow VW van for the past several months, search for free spots on websites like iOverlander.com and FreeCampsites.net.

 You can also save money on RV rentals if you’re willing to drive between certain destinations.
-For example, Cruise America has “one-way specials” that discount fees for travelers who pick up and drop off their vehicles in specific cities.
-Look for other area-based deals online, and ask seasoned RV travelers for recommendations via blogs and community groups.
+For example, Cruise America has “one-way specials,” which discount fees for travelers who pick up and drop off their vehicles in specific cities.
+Look for other area-based deals online and ask seasoned RV travelers for recommendations via blogs and community groups.

 4. BRING YOUR OWN FOOD